lucasyork/segmented-validated-inputs/README.md

 * `ddown` can be a string, a simple string array, or a JSON array with `[{ label: "Label1", value: "value1" }]` format.
 (See JQueryUI autocomplete API for details.)
 * If `reqAC` is not defined, or is anything other than `true`, it defaults to false.
 * `ssdata` and `postdata` are merged together and then included as *data* when posting to the server.

+##Status
+Not currently in active development. v1.7 is the final planned release, barring bugfixes.

 ##Acknowledgments